-This statistical bulletin presents final statistics on infant deaths and childhood deaths that occurred in England and Wales in 2012.
+This bulletin presents final statistics on infant deaths and childhood deaths that occurred in England and Wales in 2013.
 It also contains additional analyses by some of the key risk factors affecting infant deaths, including age of mother and birthweight.
 These characteristics are derived from linking the death registration to the corresponding birth registration record.
-Data are also available for babies born in 2011 who died before their first birthday: the 2011 birth cohort for infant deaths (254 Kb Excel sheet).
+Data are also available for babies born in 2012 who died before their first birthday: the 2012 birth cohort for infant deaths.

-This is the first time that 2012 figures on infant and childhood mortality, based on occurrences, have been published by the Office for National Statistics (ONS).
-It is also the first time that the 2011 birth cohort data for infant deaths has been published.
+This is the first time that we have published 2013 figures on infant and childhood mortality, based on occurrences.
+It is also the first time that the 2012 birth cohort data for infant deaths have been published.